SavvyHack/cascade-agent/README.md

-# Cascade — Adversarial Search Agent
+# Cascade — Game-Playing Agent

-A competitive game-playing agent for **Cascade**, a two-player, perfect-information board game played on an 8×8 grid.
-The agent selects moves under a strict per-game time budget using iterative-deepening alpha-beta search, and ships with a suite of benchmark opponents for local evaluation.
+A game-playing agent for **Cascade**, accompanied by a suite of opponent agents used for local testing and strength evaluation.

-> Full game mechanics are described in the accompanying rules document, and the
-> internals of the search and evaluation are covered in [`report.pdf`](report.pdf).
-> This README focuses on what the project *is*, how it is organised, and how to run it.
+The rules of the game are described in [`Cascade rules.pdf`](Cascade%20rules.pdf), and the design, implementation, and experimental results of the primary agent are documented in [`report.pdf`](report.pdf).
+This README does not restate either; it covers what the repository contains, how it is organised, and how to run it.

 ---

-## Objective
+## Project goal

-The project goal is to build an agent that plays Cascade as strongly as possible within the constraints imposed by the game's referee: a fixed CPU-time allowance for the entire game and a per-process memory ceiling.
-A submission is a Python package exposing an `Agent` class with three methods the referee drives:
+The aim of the project is to produce an agent that plays Cascade as strongly as possible while staying within the CPU-time and memory limits enforced by the provided referee.
+The game's own objective and mechanics are covered in the rules document; the strategy and algorithms used to pursue them are covered in the report.

-- `__init__(color, **referee)` — set up internal state for the assigned side.
-- `action(**referee)` — return the chosen action for the current turn.
-- `update(color, action, **referee)` — observe an applied action (either player's) and keep the internal board in sync with the referee.

-Success is measured by win rate against opponents of increasing strength while never exceeding the time or memory limits — i.e. the engine must spend its budget where it matters and degrade gracefully when time is short.
+Every agent in this repository is a self-contained Python package that exposes an `Agent` class.
+The referee instantiates one `Agent` per side and drives the game by requesting an action each turn and notifying each agent of actions as they are applied, so any agent here can be played against any other.

 ---